Laurel Lance (Arrowverse): Creation and casting

+Katie Cassidy at the Arrow panel, at San Diego Comic Con in 2012.

 In January 2012, after The CW ordered a television pilot for a potential Green Arrow series, its executive producers Andrew Kreisberg, Greg Berlanti and Marc Guggenheim developed the character of Dinah "Laurel" Lance, based on the Black Canary from DC Comics.
 The official character breakdown pitched Laurel as "a 28 years old, smart sexy, legal aid attorney determined to use her life as a one-woman war".

-Katie Cassidy at the Arrow panel, at San Diego Comic Con in 2012.

-In February 2012, Katie Cassidy was cast for the role.
+In February 2012, actress Katie Cassidy, who previously worked in shows like Melrose Place and Gossip Girl for The CW, was cast for the role.

 Regarding the differences between the characters on the show and in the comics, Warner Bros.
 Television president Peter Roth stated in an interview with TVLine, "We are working very closely with DC.
 We are making sure that each of the original characters are honored, are respected, and any changes that we make are being made with the sanction and endorsement of DC."
+In an interview given in October 2012, Cassidy stated that she loved the script when she read it.
+She went on to say that, "It was everything that I wanted to get involved with, so I was beyond thrilled."